-The main issues in backup are there are many moving parts, hardware purchases that need to be maintained, configured, managed and eventually upgraded.
+The main issues in data backup are there are many moving parts, hardware purchases that need to be maintained, configured, managed and eventually upgraded.
 Because data backup and protection is not a revenue generator, making a business case is a huge challenge.

 Let’s look at some of the ways data loss may occur:

-This is the one that is always coming across out help desk.
+This is the one that is always coming across our help desk.
 They have accidentally moved or deleted a file or folder.
 In a situation like this you may be able to go to the shadow copies for a quick recovery and if not then to the daily backups

 This is a common reason for data loss.
 All hardware will fail eventually, hard drives fail regularly.
 This is why you need to have the data on multiple devices, the chance of multiple drives failing on different devices is extremely remote.